Improved bounds for noisy group testing with constant tests per item: Relation to Bernoulli testing

 \section{Relation to Bernoulli testing}

-In the noiseless case \cite{Johnson_2019} shows that the constant column weight design (where each individual joins exactly $\Delta$ different tests) requires fewer tests to recover $\SIGMA$ than the Bernoulli design (where each individual is included in each test with a certain probability independently).
-In this section we show that in the noisy case, the {\tt COMP} algorithm requires fewer tests for the constant column weight design than for the Bernoulli design, and derive sufficient conditions under which the same is true for the noisy {\tt DD} algorithm.
+In the noiseless case \cite{Johnson_2019} shows that the constant column weight design (where each individual joins exactly $\Delta$ different tests) requires fewer tests to recover $\SIGMA$ than the i.i.d.
+(Bernoulli pooling) design (where each individual is included in each test with a certain probability independently).
+In this section we show that in the noisy case, the {\tt COMP} algorithm requires fewer tests for the constant column weight design than for the i.i.d. design, and derive sufficient conditions under which the same is true for the noisy {\tt DD} algorithm.

-To get started, let us state the relevant bounds for the Bernoulli design. \cite{Johnson_2018} derived these bounds for the Z channel, reverse Z channel and Binary Symmetric Channel.
-Building on this work, let us extend these bounds for the general $p-q$-model.
-The test design and notation is identical to the constant column design employed so far with the key difference that individuals are not assigned to $\Delta$ tests uniformly at random without replacement, but that each individual is included in each test with probability $\Delta/m=d/k$ independently.
-Our first observation is the size of $\vm_0, \vm_0^f, \vm_0^u, \vm_1^f$ and $\vm_1^u$ carry over without further ado.